NASA Earth Observatory image modified by SkyTruth

 SkyTruth’s Terms of Service can be found here.
 By using Cerulean, you warrant that you understand and agree to the Terms of Service.

-Cerulean is currently in beta release (v1.0-beta).
 All methods and algorithms are under active development and could change at any time.
 When the algorithms are finalized, we will provide a fuller, updated description of our methods.
-During the beta phase, this page should not be assumed to be accurate.
 For a full and current understanding of our methods, we recommend checking our GitHub repository.

-Currently, oil slicks are detected using a Mask R-CNN model trained on a dataset of 600 expert labeled oil slicks and applied to three data layers:
+Currently, potential oil slicks are detected using a U-Net model trained on a dataset of expert-labeled oil slicks and applied to a single data layer:

-The VV polarization of Sentinel-1 GRD data from the European Space Agency’s Copernicus satellite program, accessed via Amazon Web Service’s (AWS) Open Data Catalog.
-Only Sentinel-1 scenes that intersect with the ocean or inland seas are processed by our model.
+The VV polarization of Sentinel-1 GRD data from the European Space Agency’s Copernicus satellite program, accessed via Amazon Web Service’s (AWS) Open Data Registry.
+Only Sentinel-1 scenes that intersect with the ocean are processed by our model.

-Prior to inference, each data layer is scaled to 80 meter resolution and split into overlapping 512×512 tiles, which are then processed by the Mask R-CNN model.
-Inference results from overlapping image tiles are then composited using basic merging strategies that average the inference chain’s confidence score.
+Prior to inference, the Sentinel-1 VV polarization imagery is scaled to 80-meter resolution and split into overlapping 512×512 tiles, which are then processed by a ResNet34-based U-Net model.
+Predicted inference results from overlapping image tiles are composed using basic merging strategies that average the model’s confidence scores.

-Predicted oil slick instances are then vectorized into polygons, which are inserted into a cloud-based Postgres database, where additional calculations such as polygon area, length, perimeter, and other geometric properties are calculated.
-All oil slick detection results can be accessed via our online map interface or our OGC Compliant REST API.
+These merged oil slick rasters are then processed to create instances of vectorized polygons, which are inserted into a cloud-based Postgres database.
+Additional calculations, such as polygon area, length, perimeter, and other geometric properties, are performed within the database.
+All oil slick detection results are accessible via our online map interface or our OGC Compliant REST API.
 A graphical overview of our inference architecture can be seen in Figure 1.

 Figure 1.
 High level flow diagram of Cerulean inference pipeline.